Camden County History Month October 2023

-Camden NJ— The Camden County History Alliance invites the public to join us for Camden County History Month from October 1 to October 31, 2022, when over thirty participating historic sites and history organizations throughout Camden County will be open with special exhibits, reenactments, and guided tours for adults and children, both in-person and virtual, spanning centuries of history.
-The vast majority of the more than seventy events and activities during the month are free.
+Camden NJ— The Camden County History Alliance invites the public to join us for Camden County History Month from October 1 to October 31, 2023, when around thirty participating historic sites and history organizations throughout Camden County will be open with special exhibits, reenactments, and guided tours for adults and children, both in-person and virtual, spanning centuries of history.
+The vast majority of the more than ninety events and activities during the month are free.

-Railroad enthusiasts will enjoy visiting the Historic Berlin Railroad Depot, built in 1856, which will be open for tours on Saturday, October 15.
-The Merchantville Historical Society will meet in The Station in Merchantville on Wednesday evening, October 19, sharing an overview of Merchantville’s legacy through images.
-On Monday evening, October 24, the West Jersey Chapter of the National Railway Historical Society will host a presentation on “A Penn Central Retrospective” at the Audubon Senior Center.
+Railroad enthusiasts will enjoy visiting the Historic Berlin Railroad Depot, built in 1856, which will be open for tours on October 21.
+The Magnolia Train Station will be open on October 15 with exhibits on the Magnolia Methodist Church.
+On October 23, the West Jersey Chapter of the National Railway Historical Society will host a presentation on Pennsylvania Railroad’s Middle Division at the Audubon Senior Center.

 Camden County History Month is hosted by the Camden County History Alliance, an association of over 50 Camden County history organizations, historic sites, and support agencies.
 The History Alliance was created in 2016 to identify resources, increase the number of visitors, and institute projects that promote Camden County heritage.
 The Camden County Historical Society manages the work of the History Alliance.